How Auto Declines Hurt Approval Rates and ROI

 And depending on the e-commerce merchant’s profit margins and business model, one mistakenly approved fraudulent order could take a dozen or more good transactions to make up for it.

 Merchants who use strict fraud filters may not keep all the fraudsters away — but they probably will frustrate legitimate customers.
-In fact, 32% of customers who experience a false decline choose not to shop with that merchant again.
+In fact, customers who experience a false decline typically choose not to shop with that merchant again.

 And unhappy customers are often vocal ones, sharing their displeasure with all of social media.
 American Express found that consumers tell an average of nine people about their good experiences, but they tell 16 people about the bad — a move that can quickly create lasting brand damage.

-Even merchants who offer identity proofing challenges based on personally identifiable information as a way to more confidently identify legitimate customers may be surprised to hear how ineffective this tactic is.
-Gartner reports that an average of 15% to 30% of customers fail these challenges, while up to 60% of criminals and fraudsters pass.
+Even merchants who offer identity-proofing challenges based on personally identifiable information as a way to more confidently identify legitimate customers may be surprised to hear how ineffective this tactic is.
+Total Retail reports that about 25% of customer profiles are mismatched.

 Even worse, merchants will never know whether they declined legitimate orders or orders from fraudsters — until customers take to social media or call customer service lines to complain.
 And by then, the damage has been done.